-Solar irradiance, household electricity consumption, grid GHG emissions intensity, and passenger vehicle emissions can vary considerably by region.
-In Table 1, although the Cuyama project is located in the United States, the project's equivalent homes powered and cars removed from the road more closely resemble that of a European average calculation than a U.S. average calculation.
+Solar irradiation, household electricity consumption, grid GHG emissions intensity, and passenger vehicle emissions can vary considerably by region.
+In Table 1, although the Topaz project is located in the United States, the project's equivalent homes powered and cars removed from the road more closely resemble that of a European average calculation than a U.S. average calculation.
 This is because household electricity consumption and grid GHG emissions intensity in California differ considerably from U.S. average values.

-Of the geographies considered in Table 1, the U.S. average case is partly documented in the USEPA Greenhouse Gas Equivalencies Calculator [19], a widely used tool in the industry.
-However, note that use of U.S. average assumptions results in high-end estimates of equivalent cars removed and low end estimates of homes powered.
+Note that use of U.S. average assumptions results in high-end estimates of equivalent cars removed and low end estimates of homes powered.
 This is due to the relatively high U.S. grid GHG emissions intensity and high U.S. household electricity consumption, respectively.

 In the above examples, displacement of local and average grid emissions for a given geography is considered.
 However, when power output from solar PV is incremental to baseload power, it displaces marginal power instead of average grid power.
 In California, it is commonly assumed that marginal power will come from electricity generated by natural gas generation.
-The California Air Resources Board (ARB) has therefore considered a grid carbon displacement factor of 830lb CO2e/MWh (377g CO2e/kWh) for renewable generators, based on displacement of natural gas marginal power [23].
-For reference, this factor is comparable to the average European grid GHG emissions intensity (Table 1)
+The California Air Resources Board (ARB) has therefore considered a grid carbon displacement factor of 830 lb CO2e per MWh (377 g CO2e/kWh) for renewable generators, based on displacement of natural gas marginal power [22].
+For reference, this factor is comparable to the average European grid GHG emissions intensity (Table 1).
+The U.S. average grid carbon displacement factor is 690 g CO2e/kWh for non-baseload generation [18].

 Note that the ARB displacement factor is only for operating emissions from natural gas generation, excluding upstream emissions from natural gas extraction and transport.
 From a life cycle analysis (LCA) perspective, in addition to the operating emissions, there are upstream emissions from raw material (fuel) acquisition and downstream emissions from plant decommissioning at end of operating life.
-In the above example of displacing natural gas marginal power, a LCA approach would result in displacement of 400-439g CO2e/kWh [24], compared to 377g CO2e/kWh considering only operating emissions.
+In the above example of displacing natural gas marginal power, a LCA approach would result in displacement of 400-439 g CO2e/kWh [23], compared to 377 g CO2e/kWh considering only operating emissions.